Friends with benefits: Can Facebook tackle your love life?

 When he announced the feature last year, Facebook CEO Mark Zuckerberg said Facebook Dating is "not just for hookups" but to build "meaningful, long-term relationships."
 That appeared to be a direct swipe at Tinder, a service best known for hooking people up with people they find attractive by showing their photo, age and first name.

+With Facebook, you start by creating a dating profile distinct from your Facebook profile.
+You can add up to 36 pictures from your Instagram account.
 You have to be at least 18, rather than 13 with the main Facebook service.
-The service isn't limited to those who've listed themselves as "single."

-Facebook Dating shows your age, but hides your last name.
 When you see a suggested match, you "like" someone by tapping a heart icon, or tap "X'' to dislike.
-You can't search for mates by interests or other keywords, the way you can with Match.
-You're limited to what Facebook suggests.
-As with Tinder, you have to decide whether or not you like someone before seeing the next match.
+There's no Tinder-like swipe.

-Facebook Dating won't suggest friends as matches, nor will your dating profile show up on your main news feed or be visible to friends.
+Facebook Dating won't suggest your friends as people you might want to date.
+Your dating profile also won't show up on your news feed or be visible to friends; it's only for others using the dating service.
 Facebook insists it won't use information gleaned from your dating profiles for advertising and says there won't be ads on Facebook Dating.

-Facebook won't let lonely hearts — or creeps — send photos or website links, which could help cut down on unsolicited photos.
-As a safety measure, you can also share your location with friends while you're on a date.
+To prevent unwanted messages, photos and spam, Facebook Dating lets you message someone just once unless you get a response.
+Facebook also won't allow lonely hearts — or creeps — to send photos or website links, which could help cut down on unsolicited body-part photos.

+There were initially rumblings that the dating feature might be open only to people who list themselves as "single" and not those who are "married" or "in a relationship."
+But Facebook has said this is not the case.
+After all, people often don't keep their relationship status up to date or don't use it in a serious way (in a complicated relationship with pizza, anyone?).

-To help you meet offline and share interests, the service will suggest matches based on your existing Facebook groups and events.
-If you and a match are both going to a concert, you can make plans to meet up there.
+To help you meet offline and share interests, the service will also push other Facebook features, such as events and groups.
+For instance, if you and a match are both going to a concert, you can make plans to meet up there.
 (These options require you to intentionally activate them.)

+You can also share your location with friends while on a date, a feature Facebook says has been popular in Colombia and Thailand.

-Harbor hidden passions for your existing Facebook friends or Instagram followers?
+Harbor hidden passions for your existing Facebook friends?
 You can pick up to nine as a "secret crush."
 You'll both be notified if your crush is also on Facebook Dating and has likewise picked you.
 Otherwise, Facebook says, the crush remains secret.

 But based on Facebook's history with users' private information, there's certainly a possibility that it won't, so prepare to be embarrassed.